Impact That Lasts.

 This means Last Mile's model effectively pays for itself not just once, but hundreds of times over, in avoided public costs alone.

-When you weigh increased earnings, tax revenue, and community strength against our investment per student, the return is undeniable.
+When you weigh increased earnings, tax revenue, and community boost against investment per student, the return is undeniable.

 An Unmatched Return on Investment